Open-Droids-robot/.github/README.md

 We've seen this transformative power before:

-- **Linux** — From a student project to the backbone of the internet, powering everything from smartphones to supercomputers
+- **Linux** — From a student project to the foundation of the internet, powering everything from smartphones to supercomputers
 - **Arduino** — Democratized electronics development, enabling millions of makers worldwide to bring their ideas to life
 - **ROS** — Became the standard framework for robotics research across academia and industry
 - **TensorFlow** — Google's open-source machine learning platform accelerated AI development globally